kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 defeats the purpose of sidecar containers finishing after) or are way more complicated (like alternative 5).

+Having a minimum time of 6s for pods with sidecar containers, as alternative 4 proposes, is a guarantee that might be difficult to change in the future (after GA).
+However, it seems the cleanest and simplest way to move forward now.

-Alternative 4 seems fine Alpha stage and we can use gather feedback to see from users.
+Alternative 4 seems fine for the Alpha stage and we can gather feedback from users.
 Ideas and opinions are _very_ welcome, though.

 #### Currently not handling the case of pod=nil